January Family Newsletter

 Please be sure to know that the building opens at 7:30 am each weekday morning, and so whether they want breakfast or not, it is greatly advisable that students come inside rather than waiting in the schoolyard in frigid and/or inclement.

 Birthday Celebrations.
-Please ensure that you are using the Birthday Celebrations Form so that teachers have notice of your child's birthday.
+Please ensure that you are following the birthday celebrations policy by giving your teachers notice of your child's birthday party.
 Please contact our Parent Coordinator, Ms. Tomblin, for more information as well as visit our Birthday Policies on our website.

 Communication.
 At this time, you should be signed up for ClassDojo.
 It is how we communicate schoolwide information.